castorini/pyserini/docs/experiments-unicoil.md

 ### Corpus Download

 We're going to use the repository's root directory as the working directory.
-First, we need to download and extract the MS MARCO passage dataset with uniCOIL processing:
+First, we need to download and unpack the corpus:

 ```bash
 wget https://rgw.cs.uwaterloo.ca/JIMMYLIN-bucket0/data/msmarco-passage-unicoil.tar -P collections/